 Similarly, an unexpected shortage of resources, for example, unplanned leaves, have been reported to increase time pressures in software testing~\cite{shah2014global}.
 In the same paper, postponement of deadlines was also mentioned as one cause of time pressure.
 A case study investigating the effect of rapid releases on software testing found that testing becomes more deadline oriented with rapid releases, as testing is performed closer to deadlines~\cite{mantyla2013rapid}.

 In the interviews, poor planning and a lack of organization were also mentioned as a cause of time pressure in addition to redundant meetings taking time away from other work tasks~\cite{deak2016challenges}.
-In interviews conducted by ~\citet{blackburn1996time}, managers mentioned that by not giving developers enough time to develop new code, they forced developers to reuse more code.

-Last, interruptions and the increased cognitive load of task switching during a constantly changing software project was mentioned by ~\citet{sawyer2002temporal} as a reason for increased pressure and declining performance.
-Scheduling does not generally take individuals and their tasks for long-term into account, resulting in difficulties prioritizing tasks and multitasking when the task is continuously changing.
+In interviews conducted by \citet{blackburn1996time}, managers mentioned that by not giving developers enough time, they forced developers to reuse more code.
+Last, interruptions and the increased cognitive load of task switching during a constantly changing software project was mentioned by \citet{sawyer2002temporal} as a reason for increased pressure and declining performance.
+Scheduling does not generally take individuals and their long-term tasks into account, resulting in difficulties prioritizing and multitasking when the task is continuously changing.

-To summarize, evidence shows that poor effort estimates lead to time pressure in software engineering.
+To \textbf{summarize}, evidence shows that poor effort estimates lead to time pressure in software engineering.
+Conversely, realistic schedule is seen as a critical success factor for projects.
 A lack of historical data causes poor estimates, as well as business motivations for earlier deadlines, but more in-depth analysis for the reasons of poor estimates is beyond the scope of this work.
 If the final deadline is not adjusted, changes in a project's internal schedule do not help in dealing with time pressure.
 Moving deadlines up also increases time pressure.
-Based on ~\citet{ebert2009embedded} and the numerous studies in Table \ref{tab:phase}, it appears that time pressure is most common in quality assurance.
+Based on \citet{ebert2009embedded} and the numerous studies in Table~\ref{tab:phase}, it appears that time pressure is most common in quality assurance.
 The lack of a buffer for unexpected work (e.g. change requests) or unexpected resourcing changes (e.g. unplanned leaves) leads to time pressure.
 Finally, poor organization of work and interruptions cause time pressure in software projects.